 - Remove outer leaves from cabbage.
 Quarter cabbage heads lengthwise; remove cores.
 Using a mandoline, food processor, or large chef's knife, finely shred cabbage.
 Measure 2 1/2 pounds shredded cabbage.

-- Every 2 or 3 days, replace the dishcloth with a clean dishcloth, skim off any scum that forms on the surface of the cabbage, and clean and replace the plate.
+- Every 2 or 3 days, replace dishcloth with a clean dishcloth, skim off any scum that forms on surface of cabbage, and clean and replace plate.
 If any discolored cabbage appears at the top, remove and discard it.
-If the water level gets too low add enough water to cover in a ratio of 1 cup water to 1 teaspoon salt.
+If the water level gets too low, add enough water to cover in a ratio of 1 cup water to 1 teaspoon salt.

-- Transfer the undrained sauerkraut to canning jars or airtight containers; seal and label.
-Store in the refrigerator for up to 2 months.
-Makes about 8 cups.
+- Transfer undrained sauerkraut to canning jars or airtight containers; seal and label.
+Store in the refrigerator up to 2 months.

 From the Test Kitchen